 On April 10, 2013, the United States District Court for the Northern District of California granted our motion to dismiss, without prejudice, a lawsuit filed on October 4, 2012 by James Stewart against us, on behalf of putative classes of national purchasers and a subclass of California purchasers of our service, alleging claims for monopolization and exclusive dealing under the federal antitrust laws and California state antitrust and unfair practices laws related to the Gogo service offered through our domestic commercial airline partners.
-The court granted the plantiffs leave to file an amended complaint by May 10, 2013.
+The court granted the plaintiffs leave to file an amended complaint within two weeks after Gogo has provided documents responsive to the plaintiffs' discovery request.